walNUT-UPS/walnut-aoscx-standalone/README.md

 ## What & Why?

-You're not just talking to a switch—you're dancing with it.

 - **Discover v10.x REST API versions** via `/rest`, pick the newest working one.
 - **Login → operations → mandatory logout** to avoid cookie exhaustion.